Relacibo/hyprmcsr/README.md

     ```
     This will keep the 50 newest worlds with that prefix and delete the rest.
   - **Tip:** You can also call this script from your `onDestroy` array in `config.json` to automatically clean up old worlds when exiting.
+  - Just make sure to escape the double quotes with backslashes, for example: "onDestroy": ["./scripts/delete_old_worlds.sh \"^Random Speedrun \" 50"]

 ---